kevinjaypatel/storage-size-generator/README.md

 * path of a directory
 * name of an output file

-In effect, the program outputs an HTML table within the project directory.
-The output file renders a list of grouped file extensions, their total count, and their total size in bytes.
+The program creates an HTML file within the project directory.
+The output file renders an HTML table that includes a list of grouped file extensions, their total count, and their total size in bytes.

 ## Installation